 Top 10 Frequently Asked Questions at The Caedmon School: A Montessori Early Childhood Program and a Progressive Montessori Elementary School.

 A Caedmon student is unique!
 Each child brings a sense of whimsy and rigor to work and play, and their individuality is encouraged here.
 Based on the teachings of Maria Montessori to let the child lead, Caedmon students are instilled with a sense of independence early on, which fosters a sense of confidence, and inquisitiveness.

 At Caedmon, our Early Childhood Montessori program for our youngest students is taken from the teachings of Maria Montessori.
 Here, curiosity and independence bloom.
-Children interact with beautiful materials to refine their tactile understanding of the world around them, while engaging in the five areas of a Montessori classroom: Practical Life, Sensorial, Mathematics, Language Arts, and Cultural Arts with time for imaginative play, block building, reading, art, social studies, science, discovery, music, and play.
+Children refine their tactile understanding of the world around them, while engaging in the five areas of a Montessori classroom: Practical Life, Sensorial, Mathematics, Language Arts, and Cultural Arts with time for imaginative play, block building, reading, art, social studies, science, discovery, music, and play.

-A major component of the Montessori philosophy is that children from various age groups interact together in one classroom.
-Our Early Childhood classes combine three and four-year-old children, and our Lower Level classrooms combine children in First and Second grades combine students in a two-year age span.
+A major component of the Montessori philosophy is that children from different age groups interact together in one classroom.
+Our Early Program classes combine three and four-year-old children, and our mixed-age First and Second grades combine students in a two-year age span.
 Older students are proud to act as role models; younger ones feel supported and gain confidence about the challenges ahead.

-Caedmon’s Fifth-grade graduates are accepted into and attend some of the most prominent independent and public middle schools in NYC.
-Our Head of School and Associate Head of School partner with families of graduating students to see that each child is placed into a school that best suits his or her social intelligence and learning style.
+Upon graduating from Fifth-grade at Caedmon, our students are accepted into and attend some of the most prominent independent and public middle schools in NYC.
+Our Head of School and Associate Head of School partner with families of graduating students to see that each child is placed into a school that best suits their academic interests, social intelligence, and learning style.

 In New York City, sixth grade is the next major point of entry for new students after Kindergarten and therefore, our graduates have a wide array of schools to consider for middle school.
 We’ve built strong relationships with our ongoing schools over the years, and Directors of Admissions are extremely impressed with candidates from Caedmon.